top of page

 Robert Bateman

-“The Return - Bald Eagles” original painting by wildlife artist Robert Bateman.
-The artist remarked that these birds nearly disappeared in North America due to the use of DDT in the 1950s and 1960s but have since made a comeback.
+Original painting of a Canadian Goose by wildlife artist Robert Bateman.
 Bateman began birding in the 1940s, which inspired many bird paintings throughout his career.
 His paintings have been featured in international exhibitions and are highly sought after by collectors.

 These artists grew up in the early part of the 20th century.
 They were part of the first generation that recognized a need to engage in activism around protecting endangered animals and the environment.
 They would often trek into the wilderness, make sketches or paint small studies from life, and take photos that would be used later as reference for a larger canvas painted in the studio.